10 Health Benefits of Wine

 3. Wine can protect from a stroke.

-A stroke occurs when blood supply to the brain is interrupted or reduced, depriving brain tissue of oxygen and nutrients.
+A stroke occurs when the blood supply to the brain is interrupted or reduced, depriving brain tissue of oxygen and nutrients.
 Within a matter of minutes, brain cells start to die.

 Two hours after feeding mice resveratrol, scientists induced an ischemic stroke by cutting off blood supply to the brain.
 They found animals who had preventively ingested the resveratrol suffered significantly less brain damage than the ones not given the compound.